PostHog/posthog.com/contents/blog/analytics-pricing.md

 In reality, if you're tracking both anonymous traffic (like website visitors) and identified users (like logged-in customers), you'll likely use a mix of both event types.
 We've updated [our pricing calculator](/pricing#calculator) to help you better estimate your exact usage and potential savings.

-But if you were to switch to 100% anonymous events, here's a breakdown of the cost savings:
+If you were to switch to 100% anonymous events, here's a breakdown of the cost savings:

 | **Monthly events** | **Identified events** | **Anonymous events** | **Change** |
 |--------------------|--------------------------|-----------------------------------|----------------|